 - About Africa Energy

 Block 11B/12B is located in the Outeniqua Basin approximately 175 kilometers off the southern coast of South Africa.
-The block covers an area of approximately 18,734 square kilometers with water depths ranging from 200 meters in the north to 2,000 meters in the south.
-The Lower Cretaceous Post-rift Paddavissie Fairway, which contains the Brulpadda Prospect, is located within the southwest corner of the block.
+The block covers an area of 18,734 square kilometers with water depths ranging from 200 meters in the north to 1,800 meters in the south.
+The Lower Cretaceous Post-rift Paddavissie Fairway, which contains the recent Luiperd and Brulpadda discoveries, is located in the southwest corner of the block.

 Total’s first attempt to drill the Brulpadda Prospect in 2014 was suspended prior to reaching target due to difficulties experienced by the drilling rig in the harsh deepwater environment.
-Since then, the operator has worked hard to identify the best solution to re-enter and drill the Brulpadda-1AX well in strong ocean currents.
-In July 2017, Total contracted Odfjell Drilling’s Deepsea Stavanger rig to re-enter Brulpadda-1AX as early as 2018.
+After an extensive review of the surface conditions, Total contracted the Odfjell Deepsea Stavanger semi-submersible rig to drill the Brulpadda-1AX re-entry well, which spud in December 2018.

 On February 7, 2019, the Company announced a large gas condensate discovery at the Brulpadda Prospect.
 The Brulpadda well was drilled in approximately 1,400 meters of water and targeted two objectives in a deep marine fan sandstone system within combined stratigraphic/structural closure.
 Following success at the main objective, the well was deepened to a final depth of 3,633 meters and was successful in the Brulpadda-deep prospect.